chattcp/docs/src/classic-case.md

 ### WebSocket Protocol Learning Case

-An HTTP request-response example for downloading an image file, intended to demonstrate the features of (Exporting files transmitted via the HTTP protocol).
+An HTTP request-response example for downloading an image file, intended to demonstrate the features of (Exporting files transmitted via the HTTP).

 ### HTTP Image Download Case